darkhark/NBATwitterCorrelation/README.md

 Do not worry about the unittest package for now.
 If in the future we decide to include testing, we will discuss it then because pybuilder requires a certain structure and specific file naming techniques.

+#### Important Note About the Universal Sentence Encoder Model

+This code uses TensorFlow's universal sentence encoder model as one of the analyzers.
+The model is downloaded using tensorflow_hub module.
+Please note that this is a very large file, so it can take a few minutes to download (depending on your connection).
+Please be patient while the model is downloaded.